top of page

 Breath, Pelvic health, bladder & bowel issues

-According to the World Health Organisation, bladder problems affect more than 200 million people worldwide, and it’s estimated that over 3 million people over 65 in the UK experience urinary incontinence.
+According to the World Health Organisation, bladder problems affect more than 200 million people worldwide, and the UK National Institute of Health estimates that over 3 million people over 65 in the UK experience urinary incontinence.

 Here are some of the most common bladder and bowel issues: